-The All-School Directory is located in both ParentSquare and BigSIS.
+The All-School Directory is located in ParentSquare.
 The directory contains faculty and family contact information.
 Please use the directory as a tool for school communication only.
 The information contained in this directory is never traded, sold, or used for any promotional or commercial purposes.